ansidev/simple-rss-reader/README.md

 2. Start coding
 3. Use gitflow to manage branches on your repository
 4. Open a pull request to this repository after done

+## Output

+- App was built on top of Laravel framework
+- Setup database: php artisan migrate --seed
+- Grab feed: php artisan feed {urls}
+- Log file for feed job was located at: ./storage/feeds/logs/feed.log
+- You need to run: `npm install --save-dev` to install npm packages, then you run `npm run dev` or `npm run watch` for compiling css and js (for development) or `npm run prod` (for production).
+- Default login account:

+    - Username: johndoe@example.com
+    - Password: secret

+- Run php artisan serve to start server at `http://localhost:8000/`